The Ultimate Guide to Royalty-Free Licenses: Definition and Legal Examples Explained

 Common Use Cases:

-• Stock photos for blogs and ads
+Stock photos for websites, blog posts, marketing campaigns, and online ads

-• Templates for presentations or legal documents
+Templates for pitch decks, presentations, reports, or legal documents

 Legal or Practical Implications